/!\ Note: this page is a work in progress.

 Once the cursor is in the correct position, type the vocal response.
 If it is in the wordpool, you may begin typing, then press "tab" to complete.
 Note that tab will complete with the top response in the list below the text field.

-Intrusions (responses that are not in the entire wordpool) are rare.
-If you think that someone made an intrusion, first check the .lst file and then look through the wordpool to see if there are any responses that sound really similar to what you heard.
-If not, you can score the word as an intrusion by typing the response and then pressing Command + Shift + Enter (⌘⇧⏎).
+Intrusions are recalled words that are not in the participant's wordpool.
+If you think that someone made an intrusion, first check the .lst file and then look through the wordpool to see if there are any words that sound really similar to what you heard.
+You can easily do this by scrolling through the wordpool list or just by starting to type the word into the box.
+If the word really wasn't on the list, you can score it as an intrusion, by typing in the word you think the participant said and hitting Command + Shift + Enter (⌘⇧⏎).

 Finishing a Session